 The Ontario Government and the Ontario Ministry of Energy Establish public policy, pass legislation and regulations relating to electricity Create other agencies IESO, OPA, OEB, etc., and establish raison d'etre for Hydro One, OPG and LDCs Significant legislation: Electricity Act, 1998 and Regulations, Ontario Energy Board Act 1998, Electricity Restructuring Act 2004 Shareholder of Hydro One and OPG Independent Electricity System Operator (IESO) The Independent Electricity System Operator (IESO) operates and manages Ontario's electricity system at the generation and transmission level.
 It does not design, build or own the system; it coordinates how the system interacts and performs and it monitors the performance, reliability and future adequacy of the system to provide electricity to Ontarians.
 The IESO creates electricity market rules, matches generation with load 24/7, establishes the Hourly Ontario Energy Price (HOEP) and settles wholesale electricity payments.
-Ontario Power Authority (OPA) The Ontario Power Authority (OPA) is an agency of the government of Ontario.
-The OPA forecasts, plans and is responsible for bringing new resources onto the system in the medium and long term so that the IESO has adequate resources to manage.
-It can also be involved in demand management, conservation and renewable energy activities as directed by its mandate and government.
 Ontario Ministry of Environment (MOE) The Ontario Ministry of Environment (MOE) sets environmental standards for electricity projects in Ontario and ensures that generators, distributors and transmitters follow rules and standards when constructing and operating facilities.

 Ontario Energy Board (OEB) The Ontario Energy Board (OEB) is the province's electricity regulator and is responsible for protecting the interests of consumers with respect to prices, reliability, adequacy and quality of electricity service and to promote economic efficiency of generation, transmission and distribution.
 The OEB approves the rates charged by transmitters (greater than 50 kV) and distributors (less than 50 kV) and creates codes and regulations for certain aspects of how transmitters and distributors conduct their business.
 The OEB issues licenses for generators, transmitters, distributors, and retailers.
 The OEB does not set rates for generation; that is a competitive process either through the Hourly Ontario Energy Price or third party contracts, but it has set prices for small consumers.
 Ontario Power Generation (OPG) Ontario Power Generation (OPG) owns and operates most of Ontario's generating capacity.
 It is owned by the Province of Ontario.
 Hydro One Networks (HONI) Hydro One is the province's largest transmission company and owns the provincial transmission grid.
 Hydro One also distributes electricity outside of the major urban centres.
 It supplies LDCs from TSs at 27.6 kV and 44 kV or DSs at lower voltages.
 Some distributed generation connected to Hydro One TSs or DSs will require co-ordination with Hydro One.
 Hydro One is owned by the Province of Ontario.
-Electrical Safety Authority (ESA) The Electrical Safety Authority (ESA) is responsible for ensuring that electrical equipment is installed safely and meets required standards in accordance with the Ontario Electrical Safety Code.
+Electrical Safety Authority (ESA) • The Electrical Safety Authority (ESA) is responsible for ensuring that electrical equipment is installed safely and meets required standards in accordance with the Ontario Electrical Safety Code.
 Measurement Canada (MC) Measurement Canada (MC) is a federal agency of Industry Canada with the mandate of regulating meters and metering throughout the country.
 MC administers the Electricity and Gas Inspection Act.
 R.S.
 1985, C.E-4.